UTD-FAST-Lab/NDSAStudy/README.md

 In addition, you must have a working Docker installation (https://docs.docker.com/get-docker/).

 ### Instructions

-#### RQ1: Git_Extractor

-To extract the issues and commits from each tool's GitHub repository that are used in RQ1, follow the below steps:

-Navigate to the `code/Git_Extractor` folder:

-`cd code/Git_Extractor`

-Then install the Python dependencies, run:

-`python -m pip install -r requirements.txt`

-#### RQ2: NDDetector

 To set up the nondeterminism detection framework used in RQ2, we recommend creating a virtual environment.